GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 ### Input Data

 The input data used to calculate the geomedian are filtered to remove poor quality observations.
 The filter only accepts observations with a geometric quality assessment (GQA) of less than 1 and it applies a 3-pixel opening operation on clouds and a 6-pixel dilation operation on both cloud and shadows for pixels masked by the fmask algorithm.

-To account for satellite availability and status, the statistics are calculated using the following.
+The statistics are calculated over time periods based on the availability of the satellites and sensors.

+* **ga_ls5t_gm_cyear_3** &mdash; Uses Landsat 5 data.
+* **ga_ls7e_gm_cyear_3** &mdash; Uses Landsat 7 data.
+* **ga_ls8cls9c_gm_cyear_3** &mdash; Uses Landsat 8 and 9 data.

+Note that only Landsat 7 geomedian data is available between 2000 and 2002 because the Landsat 5 satellite was unavailable.

 :::{figure} /_files/landsat/landsat-timeline-2024.jpg
 :alt: Landsat geomedian time coverage diagram

-The three geomedian products from Landsat with italic names are spaced out temporally. ga_ls8cls9c_gm_cyear_3 product combines images from both Landsat 8 and Landsat 9 when they are available.
-Only Landsat 7 geomedian is available between 2000 and 2002.
+Timeline of Landsat satellite and sensor availability.
 :::

-::::{dropdown} Landsat timeline
+::::{dropdown} Timeline of Landsat availability.
 As shown in the figure above, the Landsat satellites have data available for the following time periods.

 :::{list-table}
-:header-rows: 1

-* - Satellite or sensor
-  - Time period
 * - **Landsat 5**
-  - 1986&ndash;2000 and 2002$ndash;2010
+  - 1986&ndash;2000 and 2002&ndash;2010
 * - **Landsat 7**
   - 2000&ndash;2021
 * - **Landsat 8**